genepattern/tfsites.GenerateMotifDatabase/docs/v2/index.md

 ## Introduction

-`downloadPWMs` can be used to obtain position weight matrix (PWM) data to score binding sites in other TFSites modules.
+`GenerateMotifDatabase` can be used to obtain position weight matrix (PWM) data to score binding sites in other TFSites modules.
 This tool extracts the PFM(s) for one or more transcription factor(s) of interest and then converts each PFM to its respective PWM.

 ## Methodology